ls2n-dev/g5k-training/2022-01-24/2-discovering_reserving.md

 - Therefore, you cannot get the actual list of resources until the job starts (but a forecast is provided, such as what is shown e.g. in the [Drawgantt diagrams for Nantes Site](https://intranet.grid5000.fr/oar/Nantes/drawgantt-svg/)).
 - With batch jobs, you cannot know the start date of your job until it actually starts (any event can change the forecast).
 But OAR gives an estimation of the start date (such as shown in the Drawgantt diagram, which also changes after any event).

-#### Advanced reservations
+#### Advance reservations
 If you specify the job's start date, it is an advance reservation.
 OAR will just try to find resources for the given schedule, fixed by you.
-- The [Grid5000 usage policy](https://www.grid5000.fr/w/Grid5000:UsagePolicy) allows no more than 2 advanced reservations per site (excluding reservations that start in less than one hour)
+- The [Grid5000 usage policy](https://www.grid5000.fr/w/Grid5000:UsagePolicy) allows no more than 2 advance reservations per site (excluding reservations that start in less than one hour)
 - With advance reservation jobs, you're not guaranteed to get the count of resources you requested, because OAR planned the allocation of resources at the reservation time.
 - If some resources became unavailable when the job has to start, the job is delayed a bit in case resources may come back (e.g. return from standby).
 - If after 400 seconds, if not all resources are available, the job will start with fewer resources than initially allocated.
 This is however quite unusual.